qqrs/qqrs.github.com/source/_posts/2013-04-22-interfacing-a-softpot-sensor-to-an-adc.markdown

 <br>
 In general, a good rule of thumb is to choose a pulldown resistor an order of magnitude larger than the resistances it will interact with.
-From the plot and table above, this seems to hold in this case: anything greater than 100 kΩ appears to be reasonable, depending on the specifics of the application.
+Going by the plot and table above, it seems to hold in this case: anything greater than 100 kΩ is reasonable, depending on the specifics of the application.

 ### Conclusion
 The SoftPot can be treated like a traditional rotary potentiometer, except when the sensor is not touched.
 When not touched, the sensor output at the collector pin is left floating.
 Taking this into account, here are three possibilities for using the sensor:

+1. Add a pulldown resistor of approximately 100kΩ -- 1MΩ to hold the sensor output at GND when not touched.
 1. Design the device such that a stylus or other object is in continuous mechanical contact with the SoftPot.
-2. Use some additional means of detecting touch events, such as a limit switch or capacitive touch sensor.
+1. Use some additional means of detecting touch events, such as a limit switch or capacitive touch sensor.
 Only read the SoftPot output when a touch has been detected.
-3. Add a pulldown resistor of approximately 100kΩ - 1MΩ to hold the sensor at GND when not touched.

-I think the SoftPot is a pretty useful sensor --- if you're using it in a project I'd like to [hear about it](/about).
+Thats it!
+The SoftPot is a pretty useful sensor --- now let's see some cool SoftPot projects!